S-Mangan/plantshelf/README.md

 ## **⯈Part B** CSS and git (via GitHub desktop)
 ### CSS
+The main stylesheet, style.css, contains a few bits and pieces that may be new to you.
+None of these are vital to remember for the SE course, but they will make it easier to make interesting looking websites while keeping your CSS neat and easy to read.

 #### Variables
 Variables (a.k.a. *custom properties*) can be used in CSS to store and use values: